Fractured Magic: Chapter Nineteen

 Leileas frowned, tufty eyebrows jutting out.
 “Of course.”

 Maebhe inched closer to the frìth.
-Alcohol making her mind tip and twirl, she said, “There’s a reason I don’t feel like dancing.
-Why we’re in such a hurry to get home.
-My people may be in trouble.”
+Alcohol making her mind tip and twirl like Muir’s dancing, she said, “There’s a reason I don’t feel like dancing.
+And why we’re in such a hurry to get home.
+My people are in trouble.”

 Leileas nodded slowly.
 “Drys warned you not to tell?
-My people…they are not very receptive to news of the world outside, but if it needs to be said, little one, tell it.”
+My people…they are not very receptive to news of the world outside, but if it needs to be said, little one, then say it.”

 Maebhe did.
 She told Leileas everything.
 She told her about the alfar king, Kieran and Íde’s arrest, the war-mongering newspapers, and their escape from Unity.
 Leileas remained expressionless throughout.

-“I must tell Muir,” Leileas said when she’d finished, moving to get up.
+“I must tell Senga,” Leileas said when she’d finished, moving to get up.

 Maebhe stopped her with a hand on her arm, surprised at the softness of her fur.
 “Don’t.
 Let them have this party.
 Let them have tonight.”

 Drys chose that moment to join them, sitting on Maebhe’s other side and holding something out to her.
 Maebhe took it and examined it.
-They had tied together a chain of pink flowers, closing it in a circle.
+It was a chain of pink flowers, tied to form a circle.
 “What—”

 “It’s a crown.
 You wear it on your head, like so.”
 Drys took it back and placed it atop Maebhe’s head.